 “There is nobody else to stand up for them.”

-In the remote Kasai region of the Democratic Republic of Congo, 1.4 million people have fled their homes due to a full-blown regional conflict.
-Around half have now returned to their area of origin, but many are returning to burned and looted villages where they have no means to support themselves.
+In the remote Kasai region of the Democratic Republic of Congo, 1.4 million people fled their homes during 2016/17 due to a full-blown regional conflict.
+By mid-2017, around half remained displaced, while those who went back to their area of origin were returning to burned and looted villages where they have no means to support themselves.